TonyZTYang/AirlineWebsite/README.md

 # Air Ticket Reservation System
-A database system for a hypothetic airline company as the final project for CSCI-SHU 213 Databases.
+A python database system for a hypothetic airline company as the final project for CSCI-SHU 213 Databases.
-* Frontend: Vue + Axios
-* Backend: Flask + Mysql

 ## Installation
 1. Download the whole project.